StudyFind/studyfind-documentation/devops/DEVELOPMENT-WORKFLOW.md

 ## Branches

-All repositories have the following branches:
+All repositories will have the following branches:

 * `main`: this is the production branch that is currently deployed and live
 * `dev`: this is the development branch with new features (which will be merged with the master branch for the next release)